-In order to demonstrate the value of our proposed designs in practice, we consider a collection of job scheduling problems of varying complexity.
-Job scheduling problems are a class of well known NP-hard problems that have been critically studied in operations research (Garey et al., 1976).
-Specifically, we borrow the setup from Zhao et al. (2021a) and consider a single machine which is tasked with sequentially processing jobs, each of which takes some fixed time to complete and requires some fixed costs to perform.
-However, our goal is to choose only q of the m available jobs to complete in a specific order such that a given response function is minimized, indicating that the sequence is in some sense the most efficient.
-This problem is common in high-volume manufacturing settings where processing all jobs is not possible due to inventory or time constraints (Shabtay et al., 2013, 2012; Zhong et al., 2014).
-Instead, a rejection penalty is added for each of the m-q jobs that are not completed.
-For an ordered set $\mathbf{x} = \{x_1, \ldots, x_q\}$ of qjobs, the response we choose is the sum of a quadratic function (Townsend, 1978) and job rejection penalties given by where t{x_j} and c{x_i} are the processing time of job x_j and the cost of job x_i , respectively, and p_k is the penalty for not completing job k.
-The penalty should be in the same unit (such as dollar amount) as the cost.
+In order to demonstrate the practical value of our proposed designs, we consider a collection of job scheduling problems of varying complexity.
+Job scheduling problems are a well-known class of NP-hard problems in operations research (Garey, Johnson and Sethi (1976)).
+Specifically, we borrow the setup from Zhao, Lin and Liu (2021), and consider a single machine tasked with sequentially processing jobs, each of which takes some fixed time to complete, and requires some fixed costs to perform.
+However, our goal is to choose q of the m available jobs to complete in a specific order such that a given response function is minimized, indicating that the sequence is, in some sense, the most efficient.
+This problem is common in high-volume manufacturing settings, where